-- (a) the procedures only partially address the financial reporting risks or - (b) the procedures are not designed by, or under the supervision of, the issuer's certifying officers, and thus may not represent an internal control.
+(a) the procedures only partially address the financial reporting risks or

+(b) the procedures are not designed by, or under the supervision of, the issuer's certifying officers, and thus may not represent an internal control.

 In these circumstances, since the financial reporting risks are not addressed with an appropriate compensating control, the issuer would continue to have a deficiency relating to the operation of ICFR and would have to assess the significance of the deficiency.
 The issuer may have one or more mitigating procedures that reduce the financial reporting risks that the deficient ICFR component failed to address and may consider disclosure of those procedures, as discussed in section 9.7 of the Policy Statement.
+In disclosing these mitigating procedures in its MD&A, an issuer should not imply that the procedures eliminate the existence of a material weakness.